benji011/dynamic-JSON-serializer/README.md

 yarn tests
 ```

-## Objective
+# Objective

-1. Return JSON with modified values
+1. Return JSON with modified values.
-2. Slug some string value from a sample JSON
+2. Slug some string value from a sample JSON, dynamically.

 ## The problem - Dynamically modify some JSON output